OpenJVS/OpenJVS-Legacy/README.md

 ## Config

-The configuration file is called `.config` and is stored in the `bin` directory.
-When building the software a default config file is copied from `docs/default_config` to the real config file.
+The configuration file is called `.openjvs` and is stored in the current users home directory.
+To generate the config file simply run `scripts/create_config` and the config file will be copied from `docs/default_config` to the real config file in your home directory.

 The config file is setup as a list of key value pairs, with a single space as the delimeter.
 Starting a line with a `#` symbol will make that line a comment, and so won't be read.
 An example configuration file is below: